shahdaaosman/Battleship-Game/README.md

 X: shot fired, there was a ship.

 # Future Implantation
-<p>1- The game can be implemented more advanced by using client and server
+<p> The game can be implemented more advanced by using client and server
   implementation using for example Socket-Server implementation so that players connect to the game server and play.</p>